Panchayat Polls: Calcutta HC asks SEC to deploy over 82,000 central forces personnel | Law-Order

 The petitioner's counsel submitted that one company consists of 80 personnel, thus the total number of personnel sought is around 1,700 -- which the court termed ''thoroughly inadequate''.

 ''If it is very difficult for the commissioner to take orders, he can step down.
-Probably, his Excellency, the Governor may appoint somebody else in his place,'' the bench observed during the hearing.
+Probably, his Excellency, the Governor may appoint somebody else in his place,'' the bench said during the hearing.

+Observing that it was a very sorry state of affairs, the court said that the SEC is a neutral body and it need not toe the line of anybody.

 The bench, also comprising Justice Uday Kumar, said that it was very unfortunate that no responsible officer of the SEC was present in the court during the hearings, including on Wednesday.